informatica-unica/lip/imp/while/README.md

 (while 0 <= x do x := x - 1); skip
 ```

-A similar problem arises for if-then-else and sequences.
+A similar problem arises between if-then-else and sequences.
-These conflicts can be solved by assigning the right precedence to the separator token of sequences and the tokens for "do" and "else".
+These conflicts can be solved either by assigning the right precedence to the token for `;` and the tokens for "do" and "else", _or_ simply by adding parentheses to the command syntax.

-> [!IMPORTANT]
-> In this project, we want the first behavior: sequences bind tighter than while and if-then-else.

-The start rule of the parser, which we have called `prog` so far, must yield ASTs of type `cmd`.
+Since the tests use parentheses, follow the second approach.